 How many of you had to break it to your parents that you no longer believe the central tenets of their religion?
 Did they react charitably, with sympathy, understanding, and grace?
 Or did they explode in anger, remorse, attempts at coercion, or possibly even a verbal assault because “How could you do this to us?!”

 Wait, what?
 What do you mean “do this to us?”
 From your perspective, this wasn’t some kind of personal slight to them.
 It was an individual matter, an unavoidable consequence of following your own thought processes, your own search for truth, wherever it leads you.
 But that’s not how they experience it at all.
 To them, this was a personal slap in the face.

-That doesn’t make any sense until you realize that religious beliefs are social constructs—they are the scaffolding around which communities organize themselves such that your departure from their belief system means you are undermining the social fabric through which their entire identity is woven.
+That doesn’t make any sense until you realize that religious beliefs are social constructs—they are the scaffolding around which communities organize themselves—so your departure from their belief system means undermining the social fabric through which their entire identity is woven.
 What will everyone think of them now?